Large Deviations in Discrete-Time Renewal Theory: Proof of proposition and of theorems and

-Formula (\ref{start_free}) connects the free setting with the constrained setting and is the starting point to prove theorem \ref{mainth2} and theorem \ref{mainth3}.
+Formula (\ref{start_free}) connects the free setting with the constrained setting and is the starting point to prove proposition \ref{proposition:freefree_energy} and theorems \ref{mainth2} and \ref{mainth3}.
 Once again, we leave normalization aside at the beginning and focus on the measure $\nu_t:=Z_t\prob_t[W_t/t\in\cdot\,]$ on $\Brew$.
-Identity (\ref{start_free}) results in the expression
+Identity (\ref{start_free}) with $\varphi=0$ results in the expression

 We use this expression to derive a lower large deviation bound in Section \ref{par:lowerfree} and an upper large deviation bound in Section \ref{par:upperfree}.
-Theorem \ref{mainth2} is verified point by point in Section \ref{th2pp}, where two counterexamples are also shown to demonstrate that the upper large deviation bound for open convex sets and closed convex sets cannot hold in general when $\ells=-\infty$ and $I(0)=\infty$.
+Theorem \ref{mainth2} is verified point by point in Section \ref{th2pp}, where two counterexamples are also shown to demonstrate that the upper large deviation bound for open convex sets and closed convex sets cannot hold in general when $\ells=-\infty$ and $I(0)=+\infty$.
 Finally, theorem \ref{mainth3} is verified point by point in Section \ref{th3pp}.